TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/checklist.md

 <a id="phase1task4"></a>

-#### Task: Identify Portal Project TAS GID associated with the portal allocation
+#### Action: Identify Portal Project TAS GID associated with the portal allocation

 Description pending.